nvatuan/nonAttackingQueensGame/README.md

 # Non attacking queens Game (aka. n-queens game)
-this or the "n-queens game" is a 2 players game, where each turn, one person place a queen into a board on a unattacked tile.
+this (or the n-queens game) is a 2 players game, in which each turn, one person places a queen into a board on an unattacked tile.
 Player who can't move when it's their turn is the loser.

 # Files
 ### nAQ_Winner.cpp